What’s the Difference Between Live-In Care & a Care Home?

 There are many benefits of opting for a care home for your loved one, especially if they have specific or complex care requirements.
 Care homes are a safe, and secure environment – staff are usually on hand (or at least on call) 24/7 – which can provide you with peace of mind.

-Care homes will provide regular meals, will supervise with any medication, and will provide residents with a room of their own, Care homes can also provide companionship, with your loved one able to socialise with others and take part in organised activities.
+Care homes will provide regular meals, supervise any medication, and will provide residents with a room of their own.
+Care homes can also provide companionship, with your loved one able to socialise with others and take part in organised activities.

 Care Home Cons